piskvorky/sparsesvd/README.rst

 -------

-Original wrapper by Lubos Kardos, package updated and maintained by Radim Rehurek.
+Original wrapper by Lubos Kardos, package updated and maintained by Radim Rehurek, Cython and Python 3.x port by Alejandro Pulver.
 For an application of sparse SVD to Latent Semantic Analysis, see the `gensim <http://pypi.python.org/pypi/gensim>`_ package.

 You can use this code under the `simplified BSD license <http://www.opensource.org/licenses/bsd-license.php>`_.